 You’ve got about a 4- to 5-hour trip back to the city, depending on which way you venture.
 If you’re OK with taking the scenic route, consider a stop in the lovely Hudson Valley for a lunch you won’t forget — this agricultural mecca is also a mecca for big-name chefs.
 It’ll add some extra miles, but we’re certain it will be worth it.

 Don’t want to drive?
-Ride!
+Ride or fly!

 If you’d rather sit back and enjoy the scenery, bus trips are an affordable option.
 Niagara Scenic Tours and FlixBus are both great choices for your next New York journey.
+Or, take a 48-minute flight from New York City to Buffalo, New York — just 20 minutes from Niagara Falls.

 The best of Niagara, right to your inbox